Caring for Ministers and Ministries

 Friends carrying a ministry need support, guidance, and accountability from their meeting community.
 Below are some resources for meetings nurturing an individual's leading or ministry including on forming a committee to nurture and care for the ministry and the minister.

-This thirty-two page booklet from School of the Spirit outlines the structure and purpose of clearness committees, pastoral care committees, and spiritual care committees (committees which offer support, guidance, and accountability for individuals)
+This thirty-two page booklet from School of the Spirit outlines the structure and purpose of clearness committees, pastoral care committees, and spiritual care committees (committees which offer support, guidance, and accountability for ministries)

 This two-page handout describes how one meeting has supported its ministers